Beowawe, Nevada: History

 Beowawe was founded in 1868 with the arrival of the railroad.
-Gravelly Ford, a noted site on the California Trail, is a few miles east of Beowawe on Pioneer Pass Road.
+Gravelly Ford, a noted site on the California Trail, is about six miles east of Beowawe on Pioneer Pass Road.
 The famous "Maiden's Grave" marker overlooks the ford.
 A tall cross in the Beowawe cemetery commemorates the burial of Lucinda Duncan, a grandmother who died on the trail in 1863.
 Workers building the Central Pacific Railroad first noted the grave along the Humboldt River, and in 1906, it was moved to the hillside cemetery when the Union Pacific realigned its tracks.
 The town reached its peak around 1881 with a population of 60 people.
-The town consisted of an elementary school, church, post office, store, and library.
+It consisted of an elementary school, church, post office, store, and library.
 In 1909, a power plant was built but, like many ghost towns, the boom had ended by 1916 and many of the residents had moved on.
 Currently, Beowawe is once again tied to energy production, the home to both a geothermal power plant and a large propane tank farm near the railroad.